 - 25. Lease disclosures under SFFAS 54 may aggregate information about a lease portfolio and may not sufficiently include the required related P3 disclosures.
 In such instances, a P3 note may discuss the specific related P3 lease disclosures.
 For example, the P3 note may disclose that the lease is recognized as a lease asset and liability, disclose the amounts specifically related to the P3, and reference the related lease note.
-Alternatively, the reporting entity may include the lease-related required P3 disclosures for P3s that are also leases in the lease note that is cross-referenced to the P3 note such that the lease note clearly delineate amounts related to P3 arrangements/transactions. - 26.
+Alternatively, the reporting entity may include the lease-related required P3 disclosures in the lease note that is cross-referenced to the P3 note such that the lease note clearly delineate amounts related to P3 arrangements/transactions. - 26.
 How can a lease or lease component that meets SFFAS 49 be differentiated from another type of contract or arrangement that permits use of an asset like a lease? - 27.
 Preparers should review the terms of the P3 arrangement or transaction against the criteria for a lease, including paragraphs 2-4 in SFFAS 54 and paragraphs 4-19 in TR 20, Implementation Guidance for Leases. - 28.
-What helps distinguish an SFFAS 49 P3 from a contract or agreement with multiple components, including one or more lease components which are not subject to SFFAS 49 reporting requirements?
+What helps distinguish an SFFAS 49 P3 from a contract or agreement with multiple components, including one or more lease components which are not subject to SFFAS 49 reporting requirements? - 29.
+A reportable P3 will (1) meet the definition of a federal P3 as defined in paragraphs 16-19 of SFFAS 49 and (2) possess risk of loss based on meeting any of the conclusive risk-based characteristics in paragraph 20 of SFFAS 49 or considering, in the aggregate, the suggestive risk-based characteristics in paragraph 21 of SFFAS 49. - 30.
+Are energy savings performance contracts and utility energy service contracts considered P3s? - 31.
+Yes.
+Such contracts are alternative financing arrangements and generally would be subject to SFFAS 49.
+For example, when energy savings performance contracts and utility energy service contracts meet either the conclusive or suggestive risk-based characteristics of a P3, they are required to meet the SFFAS 49 disclosure requirements.